adamsilver/kitty-form-validator/README.md

 ### Get form errors

-Get form errors.
+Get form errors in the format of `{ controlName: 'username', message: 'Please enter a username.' }`.

+	loginValidator.getErrors();

 There won't be any errors before validating the form.

-	loginValidator.getErrors();

-## Advanced usage
+## API (more)

 ### Params